the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `Non-Resident Malware` - variant of computer related malicious software that exists exclusively as a computer memory-based artifact, e.g. in RAM.
 It does not write any part of its activity to the computer's hard drive.
 `Resident Malware` - variant of computer related malicious software that hides and stores itself on the computer's hard drive.

-Polymorphic Code: Code that uses a polymorphic engine to mutate while keeping the original algorithm intact.
+`polymorphic code` - code that uses a polymorphic engine to mutate while keeping the original algorithm intact.
 That is, the code changes itself each time it runs, but the function of the code (its semantics) will not change at all.
 Quine: A computer program which takes no input and produces a copy of its own source code as its only output.
 Reaper: The first anti-virus software.
 It was created by Ray Tomlinson to move across the ARPANET and delete the self-replicating Creeper worm.

 `resource theft` - theft of processing power.

-Rootkit: A collection of computer software, typically malicious, designed to enable access to a computer or an area of its software that is not otherwise allowed (for example, to an unauthorized user) and often masks its existence or the existence of other software.
+`rootkit` - collection of computer software, typically malicious, designed to enable access to a computer or an area of its software that is not otherwise allowed (for example, to an unauthorized user) and often masks its existence or the existence of other software.

-Self-Replicating Automata (Universal Constructor): An abstract machine which, when run, would replicate itself.
+`Self-Replicating Automata (Universal Constructor)` - abstract machine which, when run, would replicate itself.
 In his design, the machine consists of three parts: a 'blueprint' for itself, a mechanism that can read any blueprint and construct the machine (sans blueprint) specified by that blueprint, and a 'copy machine' that can make copies of any blueprint.

 `static signatures` - signatures that looks at static characteristics of the malware, such as strings, code snippets or their hashes.

 `steganography` - method of hiding secret data, by embedding it into an audio, video, image or text file.

-The Morris Worm: One of the first computer worms distributed via the Internet, and the first to gain significant mainstream media attention.
+`Morris Worm` - one of the first computer worms distributed via the Internet, and the first to gain significant mainstream media attention.
 It also resulted in the first felony conviction in the US under the 1986 Computer Fraud and Abuse Act.

 `Advanced Research Projects Agency Network` ARPANET, early packet-switching network and the first network to implement the TCP/IP protocol suite.

 ---
 ## ETC